Skip to main content

 • Renting out part of a property.

-• Claim GST on all expenses for income earning use.
+• You can claim GST on all expenses for income earning use.

 • Do not claim GST on private use expenses.

-• Split shared rental expenses using the days the property was used.
+• Split shared rental expenses based on a fair and reasonable method, for example the number of days the property was used and available for use.

 Mixed use assets